Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Aaron Gordon included, will be in action at 10:00 PM on Monday versus the Phoenix Suns in the 2023 NBA Playoffs.
+The Denver Nuggets, Aaron Gordon included, square off versus the Phoenix Suns at 10:00 PM ET on Friday in the 2023 NBA Playoffs.

 Now let's dig into Gordon's available prop bets, with a particular eye on stats and trends to help you make good picks.